Grand Central Bakery's Jammers!

 Grand Central Bakery Biscuit Jammers from The Grand Central Baking Book by Piper Davis and Ellen Jackson

-Makes 10 to 12 biscuits
+Makes 10 to 12 biscuits4 cups all-purpose flour

 3 tablespoons granulated sugar